 - It is almost impossible to read the Bible from cover to cover and not notice the discrepancy between the picture of God in the Old Testament and the New Testament.

-- The Church confirmed that all the writings of the Old and New Testaments are inspired by the same God.
+- The Church confirmed that the same God inspires all the writings of the Old and New Testaments.
 But the question remains.

 However, the New Testament reveals a different side of God.
 One who is loving, gentle, and tranquil.
-God insisted that he is the product of an evil deity, different from the God of Jesus Christ.
-He then produced a smaller Bible, in which there were only St Paul’s Epistles and a modified version of Luke’s Gospel.
+God insisted that he was the product of an evil deity, separate from the God of Jesus Christ.
+He then produced a more miniature Bible with only St Paul’s Epistles and a modified version of Luke’s Gospel.

 Thank you for joining us in understanding who the God of the Old Testament is.
-To find out how well you understand His character, test your biblical knowledge with a quiz in the Bible Quizzes section.
+Test your biblical knowledge with a quiz in the Bible Quizzes section to determine how well you understand His character.
 Have a wonderful day!